 Multiple Wave Oscillator (also known as Multi-Wave Oscillator, Multiwave Oscillator or MWO) of Dr Georges Lakhovsky is one of the historical electrotherapy devices whose history is riddled with speculations, rumours and lot of hearsay.
 It is often claimed that Multiple Wave Oscillator devices could efficiently treat cancer and rejuvenate body being a cure for all – a sort of electrotherapy apparatus panacea.
 Historically speaking and by the words of the Dr Lakhovsky himself, MWO in some cases cured some forms of cancer and other illnesses, however in other cases (usually the later stages of a disease) it did little to help the condition.
 As for the claims of rejuvenation, indeed there are historical photographs of treated patients whose skin wrinkles and grey hair got a younger appearance.

-Back in the period during 2000-2002 I experimented with few simple HF oscillators/plasma antenna exciters for Rife type of devices.
-It was a period that Dr. James Bare started to do more serious modifications on his CB based systems.
-During that period new historical documents surfaced and during our conversations Aubrey shared enough information to peak my curiosity regarding Beam Ray type of device.
-It was at that point that I realised a more versatile experimental type of device was needed in order to accommodate experimental needs.
-Back then I was much less experienced in electronic design and such task seemed a bit daunting.
-Aubrey encouraged me to proceed and James said a few encouraging words as well and it was enough to get me started.
+Back in the period during 2000 – 2002, I experimented with few simple HF oscillators/plasma antenna exciters for Rife type of devices.
+It was a period that Dr James Bare started to do more severe modifications on his CB based systems.
+During that period new historical documents surfaced, and during our conversations, Aubrey shared enough information to pique my curiosity regarding Beam Ray type of device.

 This is a version of Rife Beam Ray device based on publicly known general specifications.
 We found several available schematics which in our case proved to be inadequate and sometimes contradictory.
 In reality, classical LC oscillators of Hartley type used in original Rife Beam Ray clinical devices proved to be somewhat unstable and rather sensitive to capacitive coupling with sides of metallic enclosure.
 In order to facilitate manufacturing of this experimental device we modified existing schematics on several points based on our own calculations and achieved electrically stable and reliable design.